Running a 119B AI Model at Home: Who Actually Does This in 2026

 - Agents like Claude and Cursor already call MCP tools for setup help, this is measurable traffic today, not a forecast.

-- Running Mistral Small 4 full-time on a DGX Spark costs about €15/month in electricity, less than most cloud APIs at sustained use.
+- Running Mistral Small 4 full-time on a DGX Spark costs roughly €15-18/month in German residential electricity (32-37 ct/kWh in 2026, ~60-70 W sustained average), less than most cloud APIs at sustained use.

 Who Actually Buys a DGX Spark in 2026